triton-inference-server/server/docs/model_management.md

 and will return an error response.

-This model control mode is selected by specifying --model-control-mode=none when starting Triton.
+This model control mode is selected by specifying `--model-control-mode=none` when starting Triton.
 This is the default model control mode.
 Changing the model repository while Triton is running must be done carefully, as explained in [Modifying the Model Repository](#modifying-the-model-repository).

 ## Model Control Mode EXPLICIT

-At startup, Triton loads only those models specified explicitly with the --load-model command-line option.
-If --load-model is not specified then no models are loaded at startup.
+At startup, Triton loads only those models specified explicitly with the `--load-model` command-line option.
+To load ALL models at startup, specify `--load-model=*` as the ONLY `--load-model` argument.
+Specifying `--load-model=*` in conjunction with another `--load-model` argument will result in error.
+If `--load-model` is not specified then no no models are loaded at startup.
 Models that Triton is not able to load will be marked as UNAVAILABLE and will not be available for inferencing.

 After startup, all model load and unload actions must be initiated explicitly by using the [model control